eracle/linkedin/README.md

 Copy `conf_template.py` in `conf.py` and fill the quotes with your credentials.

 ###### 2. Run and build containers with docker-compose:
-Only linkedin spider, not the companies spider.
+Only linkedin random spider, not the companies spider.
 Open your terminal, move to the project folder and type:

 ```bash